-- We will appropriately monitor internet use on all setting owned or provided internet enabled devices.
-This is achieved by: - o physical monitoring (supervision), monitoring internet and web access (reviewing logfile information). - If a concern is identified via monitoring approaches we will: - o .
-DSL or deputies will respond in line with the child protection policy. - All users will be informed that use of our systems can be monitored and that all monitoring will be in line with data protection, human rights and privacy legislation.
+- We will appropriately monitor internet use on all setting owned or provided internet enabled devices and personal devices which connect to the school infrastructure/network.
+This is achieved by: - o physical monitoring (supervision), monitoring internet and web access (reviewing logfile information) and/or active/pro-active technology monitoring services. - If a concern is identified via monitoring approaches we will: - DSL or deputies will respond in line with the child protection policy. - All users will be informed that use of our systems can be monitored and that all monitoring will be in line with data protection, human rights and privacy legislation.